Waling

 The total area of Waling municipality is 34.76 km^{2}.
-According to the 2011 national census, the municipality population is 51,243 with 1.7 percent population growth rate.
+According to the 2011 national census, the municipality's population is 51,243, with a 1.7 percent population growth rate.
 The literacy rate is 81.71 percent.
 However, the municipality has already been declared fully literate.
 The Nepalese Government has declared Waling the Clean City of Nepal for the fiscal year 2073 BS.

 The municipality is connected by the Siddhartha Highway, which links Pokhara and Lumbini, the birthplace of Lord Gautam Buddha.
 Waling Municipality is bordered by: